 Substituting Shortening for Butter

-For instance, let's say you have a cookie recipe that calls for two sticks of butter (or 226 grams), but you want to use shortening instead.
+As an example, you have a cookie recipe that calls for two sticks of butter (1 cup or 226 grams), but you want to use shortening instead.
 There are two steps:

 - Multiply the weight of the butter by 0.8, which gives you 181 grams.
 This is how much shortening you'll need.

 - Then multiply the weight of the butter by 0.15, which gives you 34 grams (approximately 2 tablespoons) of milk or water that you need to add, to make up for the water in the butter.

 You could leave out the extra liquid, and as a result of having less liquid than the original recipe your cookies will spread less and be chewier.